RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

       * **Forms** - choose **Form Horizontal**
       * Click **Create**

-4. Configure the user interaction elements inside the *Part details* page:<br/>
+4. Configure the user input elements inside the *Part details* page:<br/>

    a.
 Ensure that the data source for contents inside the page is set to **Context**:<br/>